Luc-cpl/orkestra/website/docs/core-concepts/configuration-management.md

 3. **Group Related Settings**: Use arrays for complex values but keep the definitions at the top level.

-4. **Use Environment Variables**: Load sensitive values from environment variables rather than hardcoding them.
+4. **Use Environment Variables**: Load sensitive values from environment variables or secrets managers rather than hardcoding them.

 5. **Document Validation Rules**: Include clear documentation about validation rules in your definitions.

 ## Related Topics

 - [Application Lifecycle](/docs/core-concepts/app-lifecycle) - How configuration integrates into the application lifecycle
-- [Environment Setup](/docs/getting-started/environment) - Setting up environment-specific configuration